SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

     -> var ovenTemperature = roomTemperature
     << // ovenTemperature : Temperature = REPL.Temperature(celsius: 21.0)

-The example above declares a variable called ``roomTemperature`` to keep track of the current temperature of a room.
-``roomTemperature`` is set to a ``Temperature`` instance initialized with a typical ambient room temperature of ``21.0`` degrees Celsius.
+The example above declares a variable called ``roomTemperature``, which is set to a ``Temperature`` instance initialized with a typical ambient room temperature of ``21.0`` degrees Celsius.

-..
-XXX rewrite imperitive -> indicative

-Suppose this room is a kitchen and contains an oven.
-To keep track of the oven's temperature, declare the ``ovenTemperature`` variable and set it to the current value of ``roomTemperature``.
-Initially setting ``ovenTemperature`` to ``roomTemperature`` models the oven temperature when the oven is turned off and at the same temperature as the room.
+It also declares a variable called ``ovenTemperature`` --- because the oven is turned off, its temperature is the same as the room's temperature.
 Because ``Temperature`` is a structure, a *copy* of the existing ``roomTemperature`` instance is made, and this new copy is assigned to ``ovenTemperature``.
 Even though ``roomTemperature`` and ``ovenTemperature`` have the same value for their ``celsius`` properties, they are two different instances.
-You can change one without affecting the other.

-You can change ``ovenTemperature`` to get the oven ready for cooking and ``roomTemperature`` remains unchanged:
+You can change ``ovenTemperature`` to get the oven ready for cooking, but ``roomTemperature`` remains unchanged:

 .. testcode:: structures